The house was calm when Husband returned home from Married Daughter’s. Laura was asleep in bed.

 ‘No!
 You can get out of bed.
 We need to sort this out.’

 ‘I’ll go to the doctor this afternoon,’ she mumbled, not budging.

 You can get up now, or you can go home.’

 ‘I’ll go home.’

 I was livid.
-I ran downstairs for bin bags, flung all her stuff in.
+I ran downstairs for those black bin liners and flung all her stuff into them.
 Pulled the duvet off her clothed body and ordered her out of bed.